rsksmart/devportal-1.0/rsk/node/compile/linux.md

 ## Ensure the security chain
-Ensure the security chain of the downloaded source code as explained [here](https://github.com/rsksmart/rskj/wiki/Ensure-security-chain-of-RskJ-source-code).
+[Ensure the security chain](/rsk/node/compile/verify) of the downloaded source code.

 ## Get external dependencies